CloudSihmar/dataflow/README.md

-"1.
-Create a bucket and upload the csv file"
+1. Create a bucket and upload the csv file

-"2. open cloudshell and upload the python pipeline file"
+2. open cloudshell and upload the python pipeline file

 3. Install the virtualenv module, create a virtual environment, and then activate it:
+'''
 pip3 install virtualenv
 python3 -m virtualenv env
 source env/bin/activate
+'''
 4. Install Apache Bean
 pip3 install apache-beam[gcp]